2016 Indian banknote demonetisation: Terrorism and internal security

-Initially following demonetization, activities and attacks by the Maoist Naxalite radical groups decreased, which was attributed to lack of finance following demonetisation.
+Initially following demonetisation, activities and attacks by the Maoist Naxalite radical groups decreased, which was attributed to lack of finance following demonetisation.
 The surrender rate had reached its highest.
 The activities returned within few months.
 There was a decrease in the terror activities in Jammu and Kashmir.

 Other effects

 Shortage of cash

 The scarcity of cash due to demonetisation led to chaos, and people faced difficulties in depositing or exchanging the demonetised banknotes due to long queues outside banks and ATMs across India.
 The ATMs were short of cash for months after demonetisation.

 During the demonetisation, police and tax officials across India seized ₹6.1 billion in unaccounted money, including ₹1.1 billion in new banknotes.
 Reports in the media noted that although the general public faced a severe cash shortage, some individuals were able to amass tens of millions of rupees in new banknotes; they thus described the demonetisation exercise as being futile.